Home Crosses Pagan symbols & customs Site search

 Fake relics can be bought for a few dollars at many emporiums, with a note that it has the power to perform miracles.
 The note will be either a subtle hint or an iron-clad guarantee, depending on the local laws regarding misrepresentation of goods.

-The one shown on the left was given to a nun in the Vatican in the early part of the 20th century.
+The one shown on the right was given to a nun in the Vatican in the early part of the 20th century.
 The present owner, the great-great-nephew of the nun, has been told the fragment of red cloth inside the cross is from the pope's vestments.

 An expert in Roman Catholic ecclesiastical matters, Sean Wright, advises that the pope's vestments are predominantly white, so this fragment might have been from the red fascia he wore during his days as a cardinal.
 Alternatively, it could be from the pope's red travelling cloak or from a part of the underside of one of the lappets which fall behind a mitre.